jbannick/rust_cookbooks/README.md

 Step 2.
 Go to the root of your local copy of this repo
 Step 3.
 Enter: `cargo run --example <example-name> -- [any arguments used by the example]`
 Example: `cargo run --example cliargs -- --servertype sub`
+Note: The extra `--` string is required by Cargo.